RobitsG/Facial-R1/README.md

 ### Step 3: Task-Specific Enhancement

-To achieve the best possible performance on a specific benchmark, you can continue GRPO training in 10 iterations on the specific dataset such as RAF-DB.
+To achieve the best possible performance on a specific benchmark, you can continue GRPO training for 10 iterations on a specific dataset like RAF-DB.
+Training on **8✖️A800 GPUs** takes approximately **240 hours**.

 ```bash
 # To fine-tune on a specific dataset, modify the data_paths and image_folders